ffevotte/desktop-plus/README.md

 ## API

-- `(desktop+-add-handler NAME PRED SAVE-FN LOAD-FN &optional ACTIVATE)`
+- `(desktop+-add-handler NAME PRED SAVE-FN LOAD-FN)`

     Add handlers for special buffers.

     NAME is a symbol identifying the handler for later activation or deactivation.

     PRED should be a unary function used as a predicate to determine whether a buffer should be handled specially.
 When called in a buffer which should be handled, PRED should return non-nil.
-As a special case, if PRED is nil, NAME is interpreted as a major mode name for which to test.

     SAVE-FN should be a function taking no parameter, returning a list of all relevant parameters for the current buffer, which is assumed to be in the given major mode.

-    LOAD-FN should be a function of the form `(lambda (name &rest args) ...)` allowing to restore a buffer named NAME in major mode MODE, from information stored in ARGS, as determined by SAVE-FN.
+    LOAD-FN should be a function of the form `(lambda (name &rest args) ...)` allowing to restore a buffer named NAME in major mode MODE, from information stored in ARGS, as determined by SAVE-FN..

-    If ACTIVATE is non-nil, also add MODE to the list of handled modes in `desktop+-special-buffer-handlers`.

 ## Contributing